elastic/DaC-Reference/docs/known_limitations.md

 ## Intermittent Exception List Kibana Import Issue

 - There is an intermittent issue when importing many rules and exception lists at the same time that is currently being investigated related to [this Kibana issue](https://github.com/elastic/kibana/issues/143864).
 This may cause exception list references to be stripped when importing rules in some cases.
 We implemented a helper message that will attempt to identify when this occurs and provide a command template that you can run to re-try to upload the rules that might have failed erroneously.
 This message will appear from the output of `kibana import-rules` if this situation is detected.
+We expect the issue to be resolved as of 8.16.1 and 8.15.5, but this workaround is available for those who are using older stacks.

 ## Schema Validation Support